Languages of the Philippines: History

 In 2013, President Noynoy Aquino's government launched the country's mother tongue-based multi-lingual education program for students in kindergarten to Grade 3, effectively reviving the usage and proliferation of various indigenous languages in the country.
 The program also strengthened the Filipino language and English language learning capabilities of students.
 In 2018, President Rodrigo Duterte signed Republic Act 11106, declaring Filipino Sign Language (FSL) as the country's official language for the Filipino deaf community.

 Usage

 Sign in Palawan in English, Filipino, Cebuano, Chinese, Korean and Russian.

 A warning sign in Banton, Romblon in English, Filipino, and Bantoanon.

 "No Parking" sign in Atok, Benguet, displayed in English, Filipino, Ilocano, Kankanaey, and Ibaloi.

-Filipino is a standardized version of Tagalog, spoken mainly in Metro Manila.
+Filipino is a standardized version of Tagalog, specifically the dialect spoken mainly in Metro Manila.
 Both Filipino and English are used in government, education, print, broadcast media, and business, with third local languages often being used at the same time.
-Filipino has borrowings from, among other languages, Spanish, English, Arabic, Persian, Sanskrit, Malay, Chinese, Japanese, and Nahuatl.
-Filipino is an official language of education, but less important than English as a language of publication (except in some domains, like comic books) and less important for academic-scientific-technological discourse.
-Filipino is used as a lingua franca in all regions of the Philippines as well as within overseas Filipino communities, and is the dominant language of the armed forces (except perhaps for the small part of the commissioned officer corps from wealthy or upper-middle-class families) and of a large part of the civil service, most of whom are non-Tagalogs.

 There are different forms of diglossia that exist in the case of regional languages.
 Locals may use their mother tongue or the regional lingua franca to communicate amongst themselves, but sometimes switch to foreign languages when addressing outsiders.
 Another is the prevalence of code-switching to English when speaking in both their first language and Tagalog.